Norman Jay

 Norman Bernard Joseph MBE (born on 6 November 1957), known by his stage name Norman Jay is a British club, radio and sound system DJ.
 He first came to prominence playing unlicensed "warehouse" parties in the early 1980s, and through his involvement with the then-pirate radio station Kiss FM.
 He is commonly attributed as having coined the phrase "rare groove".

-He is a life long fan of Tottenham Hotspur football club.
+He is a fan of Tottenham Hotspur football club.